 In 2020 we collaborated with colleagues from 96 organisations in 21 countries, indicating our expert contributions to global science.
 In working with both academic and commercial collaborators, we commit to upholding all ethical and legal requirements both of the UK and the country where the research is conducted.

 The Babraham Institute is actively working to reduce our consumption of energy and resources by undertaking operations and equipment use audits, reducing waste, moving to renewable energy and taking proactive steps to reduce the impact of our research-related activities.
 Working with teams across the Institute and wider Campus we are making a positive impact, not only on the protection of the environment but to enhance it at this time of climate and ecological emergency.
-The Institute's activities in this areas are drawn together and coordinated by our Green Labs initiative.
+The Institute's activities in these areas are drawn together and coordinated by our Green Labs initiative.